amystamile-usgs/asc-public-docs/docs/how-to-guides/isis-demos-and-workshops.md

 ## **Planetary Data Workshop - Cassini ISIS Workshop - June 2012**
 ------

+!!! warning "The subsequent workshop could be considered outdated but retained for historical reference."

+    For the most current documentation for the listed applications, please consult the [ISIS Application Docs Website](https://isis.astrogeology.usgs.gov/).
+    Additionally, refer to our other [How-To Guides](../how-to-guides/) for current tutorials.

 The 'hands-on' Cassini ISIS workshop was held during the Planetary Data Workshop, Tuesday - June 26, 2012